Prospective Graduate Students

 Completed applications received by January 1 are given first consideration.

 Completed applications are those for which all required documents and information have been received by the Graduate School, including CV/resume, transcripts, test scores, and recommendation letters, as well as the completed online application.

 The department graduate admissions committee begins reviewing applications for the fall semester in January each year.
-The department graduate admissions committee reviews the record of each applicant, taking into consideration grade point average, undergraduate preparation, engineering experience, recommendations, GRE scores, and any other information which can contribute to the review.
+The department graduate admissions committee reviews the record of each applicant, taking into consideration grade point average, undergraduate preparation, engineering experience, recommendations, and any other information which can contribute to the review.
 Superior applicants will be invited to visit the department at our expense.